jklowden/sqlrpt/readme.md

 To build _sqlrpt_, type **make** (requires GNU make).
 To install, **make install*.

-To use _sqlprt_, see the accompanying man page.
+To use _sqlrpt_, see the accompanying man page.